Andriamanitra/adventofcode2025/README.md

 # My solutions to [Advent of Code](https://adventofcode.com) [2025](https://adventofcode.com/2025/)

-Not sure what I'm doing this year (yet)!
+I'm mostly using [Chapel](https://chapel-lang.org/) this year.
+Some days may contain additional solutions in other languages.

 ## Previous years: